 - Click Add.
-The Deploy Process window is displayed.
+The Add Process window is displayed.

-- Select a package from the Package Name list.
+- Select a package from the Package Name drop-down or use the Add Package () to upload a new package.
 The latest version of the package is automatically selected.
 If the package has input and/or output parameters, they are also displayed.

-- From the Package Version list, select the version of the package that you want to use.
+- From the Package Version drop-down, select the version of the package that you want to use.

-- (Optional) Switch on the Enable Recording option on such that, in the event of a job failure, the last moments of the execution are recorded and available for download as execution media.
-Configure the Scaling, Frequency, and Duration options as desired.
+- Switch on the Enable Recording option so that, in the event of a job failure, the last moments of the execution are recorded and available for download as execution media.
+Configure the Scaling, Frequency, and Duration options as desired

 The Recording option is only displayed on the Deploy Process window if you have View permissions on Execution Media.

 - Click Create.
-The Deploy Process window is closed and the process is displayed in the Processes page.
+The Add Process window is closed and the process is displayed on the Processes page.

-- Click the View Process button for a process with multiple package versions available.
+- Click More Actions > View Process button for a process with multiple package versions available.
 The View Process window is displayed.

 a.
 Click the Use button for the corresponding version that you want to use.
 The View Process window is closed and your configuration is saved.
 If the version you updated the process to was not the latest, the exclamation mark icon is still displayed next to the process.